CinRC/IRDC-CCSK/README.md

 ## What is this project?

-This project is a collaboration attempt between me and Dr. Clément Aubert (seen in commits) to be the first to implement a reversible formal language.
+This project is a collaboration attempt between [Peter Browning](https://peterjbrowning.com/) and Dr. [Clément Aubert](https://spots.augusta.edu/caubert/) to be the first to implement a reversible formal language.
 At its core, this is a parser and discovery tool.
 The program takes user input in the form of CCS equations (using syntax specified below) and parses, tokenizes, and traverses it at the user's will.
 Everything in this program was written from scratch, down to even the string utilities used internally.